IMPD investigating infant's death as homicide

 INDIANAPOLIS (WISH) — The death of a 2-month-old child is being investigated as a homicide, according to the Indianapolis Metropolitan Police Department.

-IMPD officers were called to the 7900 block of Timber Ridge Dr. on Saturday on a report of an unresponsive infant who was not breathing.
+IMPD officers were called to the 7900 block of Timber Ridge Drive on Saturday on a report of an unresponsive infant who was not breathing.

 The child was transported to a hospital for treatment.
 On Wednesday, the child died.